 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
-If our stockholders sell, or the market perceives that our stockholders intend to sell substantial amounts of our common stock in the public market, the market price of our common stock could decline significantly.
-In addition, our Executive Chairman and Global Chief Scientific and Medical Officer, Dr. Soon-Shiong, and his affiliates currently own approximately 78.3% of our outstanding shares of common stock as of September 30, 2022.
+If our stockholders sell, or the market perceives that our stockholders intend to sell substantial amounts of our common stock in the public market, including shares obtained from the exercise of our warrants, the market price of our common stock could decline significantly.
+In addition, our Executive Chairman and Global Chief Scientific and Medical Officer, Dr. Soon-Shiong, and his affiliates currently own approximately 74.2% of our outstanding shares of common stock as of March 31, 2023.
 Sales of stock by Dr. Soon-Shiong and his affiliates could have an adverse effect on the trading price of our common stock.

 Certain holders of our common stock are entitled to certain rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by our affiliates as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have an adverse effect on the market price of our common stock.

 In addition, we expect that additional capital may be needed in the future to continue our planned operations, including conducting clinical trials, commercialization efforts, expanded research and development activities and costs associated with operating as a public company.
-To raise capital, we may sell common stock, including as part of the ATM, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell common stock, including through the ATM, convertible securities or other equity securities, investors may be materially diluted and new investors could gain rights, preferences and privileges senior to the holders of our common stock.
+To raise capital, we may sell common stock, convertible securities or other equity securities (including warrants) in one or more transactions at prices and in a manner we determine from time to time.
+If we sell common stock, convertible securities or other equity securities (including warrants), new investors could gain rights, preferences and privileges senior to the holders of our common stock.
+The issuance of additional shares of common stock or warrants to purchase common stock, perception that such issuances may occur, or exercise of outstanding warrants or other equity securities will have a material dilutive impact on existing stockholders and could have a material negative effect on the market price of our common stock.